Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 The actions that can be executed using the Calendar connector are:

 * [Create a calendar event](#create-a-calendar-event) creates an event or appointment in the calendar.
-* [Update a calendar event](#update-a-calendar-event) update an event or appointment in the calendar.
+* [Update a calendar event](#update-a-calendar-event) updates an event or appointment in the calendar.
 * [Get schedule availability](#get-schedule-availability) retrieves user availability.

 ## Configuration